+Following the continuous density representation introduced in Section~\ref{sec:data-representations}, the third approach, named Bayes Space Alignment for Fixed Rank Kriging (BSA-FRK), treats probability density functions as functional data.
+BSA-FRK integrates Functional Data Analysis (FDA) techniques with the FRK and MQSR methodologies introduced in the previous sections to estimate and spatially predict probability density functions.

-The classical approach adopted in the FDA framework embeds the functions into $L^2(I)$, the space of square-integrable real functions with support $I$ (see for instance \citet{Ignaccolo2018}).
-Nevertheless, densities are a special case of functional data and analyses run in $L^2(I)$ may ignore their positiveness and integrate-to-one constraints.
-This is a well-known problem in the literature and several authors \citep[see][]{menafoglio2014kriging, menafoglio2016class, HRON2016330, scimone2022look, martinez2025modelling} proposed methods tailored for spatial analyses of density functions.
-Following their approach, we embed the \PMten concentration densities into the Bayes Space $B^2(I)$ \citep{egozcue2006hilbert, VanDenBoogart_Egozcue_Pawlowsky_Glahn_2011}, a functional space which appropriately complies with these constraints and extends to the FDA setting the Aitchison’s geometry mentioned in Section~\ref{section:CFRK}.
+The classical Functional Data Analysis (FDA) framework embeds functional observations in \(L^2(I)\), the space of square-integrable real-valued functions with support \(I\); see, for example, \citet{Ignaccolo2018}.
+Probability density functions, however, constitute a special class of functional data, and representing them in \(L^2(I)\) ignores their defining constraints, namely non-negativity and unit integral.
+This limitation is well recognized in the literature, and several authors \citep[see][]{menafoglio2014kriging, menafoglio2016class, HRON2016330, scimone2022look, martinez2025modelling, vskorvna2026compositional} have proposed methodologies specifically designed for the analysis of spatially varying densities.
+Following this line of research, we embed the \PMten concentration densities in the Bayes space \(B^2(I)\) \citep{egozcue2006hilbert, VanDenBoogart_Egozcue_Pawlowsky_Glahn_2011}, which naturally accommodates these constraints and extends the Aitchison geometry mentioned in Section~\ref{section:CFRK} to the functional setting.